SeVEnMY/3d-face-reconstruction/README.md

 # 3d-face-reconstruction

 ### 3D Face Reconstruction with 3DMM Face Model from RGB image
-This is a project reconstructing 3D face mesh from related RGB image, with the help of Basel Face Model(BFM) and soft renderer(differantiable rendered).
+This is a project reconstructing 3D face mesh from related RGB image, with the help of Basel Face Model(BFM) and soft renderer(differantiable renderer).

 #### Test
 1. Make sure you have python3 and related pip3 installed.